 The main aim of a DBMS is to supply a way to store up and retrieve database information that is both convenient and efficient.
 By data, we mean known facts that can be recorded and that have embedded meaning.
-Normally people use software such as DBASE IV or V, Microsoft ACCESS, or EXCEL to store data in the form of database.
+Usually, people use software such as DBASE IV or V, Microsoft ACCESS, or EXCEL to store data in the form of a database.
 A datum is a unit of data.
 Meaningful data combined to form information.
 Hence, information is interpreted data - data provided with semantics.
 MS. ACCESS is one of the most common examples of database management software.

 More on Data, Information, and Knowledge

 Knowledge refers to the useful use of information.
-As you know, that information can be transported, stored and shared without much problem and difficulties but the same cannot be said about knowledge.
-Knowledge necessarily involves a personal experience and practice.
+As you know, that information can be transported, stored, and shared without any problems and difficulties, but the same cannot be said about knowledge.
+Knowledge necessarily involves personal experience and practice.

-Database systems are meant to handle a large collection of information.
+Database systems are meant to handle an extensive collection of information.
 Management of data involves both defining structures for storage of information and providing mechanisms that can do the manipulation of those stored information.
 Moreover, the database system must ensure the safety of the information stored, despite system crashes or attempts at unauthorized access.

 Why Use DBMS?